 Southern Californian pianist, Jason Stoll, has garnered many praises and awards for his performances throughout his career thus far.
-Concert highlights for the upcoming 2017-2018 season include solo recitals and chamber music throughout California and New York, and a performance of Rachmaninoff’s Piano Concerto No.3 with the Tehachapi Symphony Orchestra.
-Past concert highlights include many solo recitals throughout his native California, New York, Toronto and orchestral appearances with the Miami Music Festival Orchestra, the California State University, Northridge Symphony, the York Symphony Orchestra, and the Tehachapi Symphony Orchestra.
+Concert highlights for the upcoming 2018-2019 season include solo recitals and chamber music throughout California and New York, and a performance of Rachmaninoff’s Piano Concerto No.2 with the Antelope Valley Symphony.
+Past concert highlights include a number of solo recitals throughout his native California, New York, Toronto and orchestral appearances with the Miami Music Festival Orchestra, the Westlake Village Symphony, the California State University, Northridge Symphony, the York Symphony Orchestra, and the Tehachapi Symphony Orchestra.
 Mr. Stoll has also competed internationally and was named a Semi-finalist in the 2015 Dublin International Piano Competition and Finalist in the 2013 American Paderewski Piano Competition.

-Currently, Mr. Stoll is a piano instructor and lecturer at California State University, Northridge, and is also an active freelance pianist throughout the Los Angeles area.
-Apart from pianistic activites, Mr. Stoll is a fan of the NBA, tennis, juggling, bowling, and ping-pong.
+Currently, Mr. Stoll is a piano instructor and lecturer at California State University, Northridge, and is also a freelance pianist, masterclass presenter and adjudicator throughout the Los Angeles area.
+Apart from pianistic activites, Mr. Stoll is a fan of the NBA, professional tennis, juggling, bowling, and ping-pong.